-- 1 via Teams video call - BoD member until 20.4.2022
+1 via Teams video call

+BoD Chairman and NCC member starting 20.4.2022

 Board meetings are summoned in writing by the Chairman.
 An invitation, along with a detailed agenda and documentation, is sent to all participants at least five days ahead of the meeting date.